piranna/piranna.github.io/_posts/2022-11-30-WebRTC-Bugs-and-Where-to-Find-Them.md

 ![Zoom meetings are just modern seances]({{ site.baseurl }}/images/2022-11-30-WebRTC-Bugs-and-Where-to-Find-Them/Zoom-meetings-are-just-modern-seances.jpeg)

-Here we are assuming code is (mostly) well writting, so failure points have not been previously considered nor taken measures against them.
+Here we are assuming code is (mostly) well written, so failure points have not been previously considered nor taken measures against them.
 If that would be the case, they should be addressed to make the code more robust, of if that's not possible, you can try to recover from them making the code more resilient, or at